Ryu0118/swift-typed-date/README.md

 # TypedDate
-TypedDate is a wrapper for Swift's Date object that enhances date handling at the type level.
+TypedDate is a wrapper for Swift's Date that enhances date handling at the type level.
 It enables the construction of custom date structures, ranging from single components like year to more elaborate combinations including year, month, and day, tailored to specific development requirements.

 Key features of TypedDate include: